dmytro-kuzmenko/dmytro-kuzmenko/README.md

 ## About

 I am a Data Science Engineering Manager at LITSLINK where I lead and supervise a team of 20 ML engineers.
 I am exploring the realms of Robotics and Reinforcement Learning as a PhD candidate at NaUKMA.
-I also teach Computer Vision, Machine Learning, NLP, and Reinforcement Learning for grad and undergrad students as a Senior Lecturer at Kyiv-Mohyla Academy.
+I also teach Computer Vision, Machine Learning, NLP, and Reinforcement Learning for grad and undergrad students as a Senior Lecturer at National University of Kyiv-Mohyla Academy.

 ---
 ## Connect with me